DISHITACHAUHAN/Techojam-task-web/README.md

 <BR>
 My project is related to WEB DEVELOPMENT .
 <BR>
-My first project based on AMAZON CLONE.
+Its also contain my first project based on AMAZON CLONE.